 Code of Ethics

-Annual Financial Report to the Membership
+Annual Report to the Membership

 Cancer registrars are data information specialists that capture a complete history, diagnosis, treatment, and health status for every cancer patient in the U.S. The curated data provides essential information to researchers, healthcare providers, and public health officials to better monitor and advance cancer treatments, conduct research, and improve cancer prevention and screening programs.
 Learn more about how to become a cancer registrar and how cancer registry data is used to improve public health.